Born: July 22, 1920 in San Francisco, CA

 1966-1967: Justice, San Francisco Municipal Court

-1986: Changed party affiliation from Republican to Democrat on January 8th.
+1986: While serving in the State Senate, changed party affiliation from Republican to Democratic on January 8th.
 He was selected as the Democratic Caucus Chairman the same day.

 - "I think I ran for office because I wanted to do something on my own.
 I'd been called Milton Marks, Jr. for many years.
 I wanted to be Milton Marks."
 Source: California State Archives: State Government Oral History Program